3mdeb/news-and-ideas/blog/content/post/2020-03-24-trenchboot-nlnet-introduction.md

 ## Introduction

-Our company activity is to provide secure firmware and embedded systems to our customers.
+Our company's activity is to provide secure firmware and embedded systems to our customers.
 Our strategy is to use, contribute and spread open source solutions as much as possible.
 Factor, motivating to further work and showing the legitimacy of the adopted philosophy, is a great community response.
 Big kudos